-Mineralocorticoid receptor antagonists
+Mineralocorticoid receptor antagonists and what are their side effects

 Aldosterone is a hormone that regulates the levels of water and sodium in the blood.
 It plays an important role in keeping the body healthy.
 However, in individuals with heart failure, aldosterone levels can be up to 60-times higher than in healthy individuals.25 This leads to the body retaining too much fluid, which puts extra strain on the heart.
 High levels of aldosterone can also cause inflammation, stiffness, and scarring of the heart muscle, contributing to heart failure.25